realworldocaml/book/en/parsing-with-ocamllex-and-menhir.md

 ((typ ocaml)(name parsing/json.ml)(part 0))
 ```

+### Lexical Analysis

-The objective of _parsing_ is to convert the text input into a value of type
+The overall objective of _parsing_ is to convert the text input into a value of type
 `value`.
-This is normally done in two phase.
-First, _lexical_ analysis (or
+This is normally done in two phases.

-lexing, for short) is used to convert the text input into a sequence of tokens,
+First, _lexical_ analysis (or lexing, for short) is used to convert the text
-or words.
-For example, the JSON input would be tokenized into a sequence of
+input into a sequence of tokens, or words.
+For example, the JSON input would
-tokens like the following.
-In most cases (and in this example), lexical
+be tokenized into a sequence of tokens like the following.
+In most cases (and
-analysis will choose to omit white space from the token stream.
+in this example), lexical analysis will choose to omit white space from the
+token stream.

 ```frag
 ((typ ocaml)(name parsing/tokens.ml))
 ```

+### Parsing

 The next step is to convert the token stream into a program value that
 represents the abstract syntax tree, like the type `value` above.
 This is